derickr/php-community-health/contributor-guidelines.rst

   itself.
 * Help in making sure we all use our time more efficiently.
 * Prevent you from making a fool of yourself in public.
-* Increase the general level of good will on planet Earth.
+* Increase the general level of goodwill on planet Earth.

 Below are several suggestions on how to provide constructive criticism on RFC and other related discussions: